Coffee: Health Benefits, Brewing Methods, and Busted Myths

 High levels of coffee consumption reduce the risk of type 2 diabetes, at least according to population-based data.

-Compared with no coffee consumption, consumption of 6 cups/day of coffee was associated with a 33% lower risk of type 2 diabetes.Ming Ding, et al.
+Compared with no coffee consumption, consumption of six cups per day of coffee was associated with a 33% lower risk of type 2 diabetes.Ming Ding, et al.

 Chlorogenic acid could be one of those compounds.
 It reduces glucose absorption, oxidative stress, and liver glucose secretion.
 Caffeine also reduces glucose release by the liver as it causes the body to use fat for fuel in place of glucose.